2020 National Student Survey (NSS)

 What is the National Student Survey?

-The 2019 NSS is the 14th national survey of final year undergraduate students.
-Conducted annually it is commissioned by the Higher Education Funding Council for England (HEFCE) and independently run by Ipsos MORI.
+The 2020 NSS is the 15th national survey of mostly final year undergraduate students.
+Conducted annually it is commissioned by the Office for Students and independently run by Ipsos MORI.
 Universities, colleges and alternative providers take part in the survey.

 When does the survey run?